TimosPal/NNUE-Bitboard-Chess-Engine/README.md

 Possible options: USE_SSE41 USE_SSE3 USE_SSE2 USE_SSE USE_AVX2.
 The more instructions supported the better the speed (search nps)

-# UCI
-The engine supports the basic UCI commands so it can be used inside GUI apps.

-- ucinewgame // Starts a new game (required by the protocol)
-- position fen [fen string] // Sets a [fen] position
-- position default // Sets the default position
-- go depth [n] // Searches for the best move with depth [n].
-- quit // Quits the program

-More info on the UCI protocol can be read here http://wbec-ridderkerk.nl/html/UCIProtocol.html

-# Fen strings

- Fen strings describe a board state, whose turn it is, if en passant is available, castling rights, piece positions and half/full move counters.

- Default fen string: rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1

 # Bitboards
 Bitboards (bitmaps) are used to represent various states and piece positions within the chess board.
 They utilise the fact that a uint_64 has excactly as many bits as we need to represent an 8x8 chess board.